 Cheap driving lessons in Scunthorpe and Brigg

-The average number of hours of professional instruction required before people become safe, confident drivers and pass their driving test is, according to the DVSA, fifty-two.
+The average number of hours of professional instruction required before people become safe, confident drivers and pass their driving test is, according to the DVSA, about 45.
 Plus nineteen hours private practice between their driving lessons.
-So seventy-one hours in total.
+So sixty-four hours in total.
 And even then most take two or three attempts to pass their test.

 Most of our pupils take a little less than that - about 35 hours on average - and we're pleased to say that most of them pass their driving test first time.

 But whether you pass your driving test first time or not, learning to drive isn't cheap.

 Forty five hours of driving lessons at the average cost per hour (in 2023) of £35 per hour is £1575.

 But it's not just the cost of your driving lessons that you have to budget for.
 When you add in unavoidable expenses like test fees and study materials, the final bill can easily top £2000.